Korzer420/LoreRandomizer/README.md

 - Gravedigger
 - Grasshopper (the ghosts next to Cornifer in QG)
 - Hidden Moth (in the Shrine of Believers)
+- Iselda (Talking from the right side)
 - Joni
+- Little Fool
 - Mask Maker
 - Marissa (<3)
 - Menderbug Diary